24 Best Marketing Resume Examples for 2026

 In your resume’s skills section, try to include at least 90 percent technical skills if you can.
 ATS filters don’t screen for soft skills like “communication” or “leadership.”
 Hiring managers like to see soft skills, but to pass the ATS, you will need primarily hard skills.

-So what skills should you include?
+So what skills for a marketing should you include?
 We’ve compiled a list of useful marketing skills that you can include on your resume.
 Remember, only include skills you’d be comfortable explaining in an interview.

 • CRM: Salesforce, Microsoft Dynamics, Pipedrive, HubSpot